superlitong/rtt_estimation_ietf_drafts/README.md

-# rtt_estimation_ietf_drafts
+# standards

+Starndard drafts source files for [Minimum RTT Estimation Under Low ACK Frequency](https://datatracker.ietf.org/doc/html/draft-li-quic-minimum-rtt-estimation).

+Abstract: In traditional acknowledgment mechanisms, the sender frequently "pulls" ACK packets, resulting in significant protocol control overhead.
+This leads to wasted CPU and I/O resources, contention for packet spectrum on half-duplex links (e.g., WLAN), and reverse-path congestion in asymmetric links (e.g., satellite network).
 Reducing the number of ACKs is essential in scenarios where ACK overhead is non-negligible.
 However, a lower ACK frequency can introduce biases in delay estimation, such as overestimating the minimum round-trip time (minRTT).
 This document proposes how to calibrate the estimation of the minRTT under low ACK frequency conditions.